amorphitec/raspi-kiosk/README.md

 # raspi-kiosk

-Quickly set up a Raspberry Pi to operate in Kiosk Mode.
+Quickly set up a Raspberry Pi to boot directly into a fullscreen browser.

 ## Instructions: